 After you’ve defined object-level security for the roles, save your changes.

-Publish your dataset to Power BI service from Power BI Desktop.
+Publish your dataset to the Power BI service from Power BI Desktop.
 In the Power BI service, select the Security by selecting the more options menu on the dataset.
 Assign the members or groups to their appropriate roles, and click Save.

 Addend Analytics is a Microsoft Power BI Gold Partner based in Mumbai, India.
-Apart from being authorized for Power BI implementations, Addend has successfully executed Power BI projects for 100+ clients across sectors like Financial Services, Banking, Insurance, Retail, Sales, Manufacturing, Real estate, Logistics, and Healthcare in countries like the US, Europe, Switzerland, and Australia.
+Apart from being authorized for Power BI Implementation, Addend has successfully executed Power BI projects for 100+ clients across sectors like Financial Services, Banking, Insurance, Retail, Sales, Manufacturing, Real estate, Logistics, and Healthcare in countries like the US, Europe, Switzerland, and Australia.
 Get a free consultation now by emailing us at firstname.lastname@example.org or Contact us.